ChungmanPARK12/ClassicQ/README.md

 ![Image](https://github.com/user-attachments/assets/ea6ba522-58e8-4d9d-8354-5ce60532dd69)

-My first self-initiated project built with React Native, focused on clean UI, structured navigation, and practical mobile app architecture.
+My first self-initiated project built with React Native + Expo mobile app, developed through AI-assisted planning, design, and implementation, with full ownership of architectural and code decisions.

 ## Project Overview

-This project demonstrates how I structure and implement a real-world mobile app flow using React Native.
+This project demonstrates how I structure and implement a mobile app flow using React Native.

 It focuses on the app’s initial user experience: